usegalaxy-eu/docker-galaxy-microbiology-lab/README.md

 ### Tools

 The docker MGL installs all tools from: https://github.com/galaxyproject/galaxy_codex/blob/main/communities/microgalaxy/lab/tools/all/Local_Galaxy.yaml
-But the locally installed tools do not include the dependencies to keep to image small.
+But the locally installed tools do not include the dependencies to keep the image small.
 On first tool run, a singularity container of the tool will be installed.

-### CVFMS
+### CVMFS

-The image contains the full CVFMS reference data.
+The image contains the full CVMFS reference data.
 But not locally, since these are multiple TBs.
-So like tools, the reference data will be downloaded on the first execution.
+Like tools, the reference data will be downloaded on the first execution.

 # Update the container